International Thunderbird Club (ITC)

 To be eligible for judging, vehicle and owner must be available at the time stated.
 If owner is absent, the judging team will return at a later time; however, being absent on the second attempt may result in vehicle disqualification.

-The Concours Chairperson has the final authority on matters relating to judging and conversing with the owner.
-Concours Chairperson has the final say on all matters relating to the judging, if in question, on the concours field.
+The Concours Team Captains have the final authority on matters relating to judging and conversing with the owner.
+Concours Team Captains have the final say on all matters relating to the judging, if in question, on the Concours field.

 Recommended equipment but there is no deduction if fire extinguisher is not with the vehicle.

-Judges will point out to the owner through the Concours Chairperson, if they notice any dangerous malfunctions such as faulty brakes, gas leaks, steering or exhaust leaks etc.
+Judges will point out to the owner through the Concours Team Leader, if they notice any dangerous malfunctions such as faulty brakes, gas leaks, steering or exhaust leaks etc.

 Parts and accessories such as spark plugs, batteries, fan belts, tires and hoses etc., will be considered original provided that the judges consider the replacement item meets the standard of the vehicle era or is a manufacturer replacement (Ford).